A Christchurch to Queenstown Road trip is one of the best you can do in New Zealand.

 One thing I would recommend visiting Mt John Observatory if you’re interested in stargazing.
 You’ll learn about space and get the chance to use a telescope to peer at some faraway galaxies!

 Day 3: Lake Tekapo to Aoraki Mount Cook National Park

 105 km (65.2 miles)

 1 hour 15 minutes

-The drive from Lake Tekapo to Mt Cook is quite short, it only takes 1 hour and 12 minutes without stopping, but it is one of the most scenic in the whole country!
+The remainder of the Lake Tekapo to Queenstown drive sees you stop at Mt Cook National Park next.
+It’s a short drive and only takes 1 hour and 12 minutes without stopping, but it is one of the most scenic in the whole country!

 To get to Mt Cook Village, you have to follow State Highway 8 and then switch onto State Highway 80, as you meander your way around Lake Pukaki.